AbedElazizShe/light_compressor/README.md

 To report an issue, please specify the following:
 - Device name
 - Android version
-- If the bug/issue exists on the sample app of the library that could be downloaded at this [link](https://drive.google.com/file/d/1HiAPlic3pPkant_RoyJcFZhTcWwP9mAT/view?usp=sharing).
+- If the bug/issue exists on the sample app of the library that could be downloaded at this [link](https://drive.google.com/file/d/1CGZj_v8pZUem2_qt2n-b_Ig5dEB8eg6b/view?usp=share_link).

 ## Compatibility
 Minimum Android SDK: the plugin requires a minimum API level of 21.

-The minimum iOS version supported is 11.
+The minimum iOS version supported is 14.

 ## Dart Versions

-- Dart 2: >= 2.12.0
+- Dart 2: >= 2.18.5
-- Flutter: >=2.0.0

 ## Maintainers